katyalittle/essays/present-and-future.md

 #### Waste transportation and storage
 .ve-media width=70% wc:Transport-UNF-Japan.jpg caption="Transport of nuclear waste" right
 Nuclear power generation produces small, but not insignificant, amounts of radioactive waste.
-This waste must be transported from plants to storage locations, where it must then be left undisturbed for time periods spanning up to hundreds of thousands of years-- longer than human civilization has been around.
+This waste must be transported from plants to storage locations, where it must then be left undisturbed for time periods spanning up to hundreds of thousands of years-- longer than human civilization has been or may be around.

 #### Power plants and weapons
 .ve-media width=70% wc:IAEA_Uranium_Fuel_Bank_(2).jpg caption="IAEA uranium fuel bank" right